 In the event of rain or severe weather, sessions may be cancelled.
 Please follow our Facebook and Twitter feeds for information as to whether the event will go ahead, or call the park on 0333 0132900.
 We aim to post updates on the day, around mid-morning for solar gazing and mid-afternoon for star gazing.

 If the weather is partially clear we will still be available to answer questions, but viewing may be limited.
 We are ever hopeful of a break in the clouds, but may finish early if the weather shows no signs of improvement.

 If the forecast is for solid clouds we will review the situation and take a decision whether there is a possibility of a break in the clouds.

 Important: Please check our website and social media before setting out in case we have had to cancel the event for any reason.

 The events are free and there is no need to book in advance, just turn up on the day.
 Please be aware that normal site parking fees apply.

 Events are suitable for all ages but children must be accompanied by an adult.

 The route from the disabled parking area to the star gazing location consists of tarmac and hard gravel paths.
 The route to the solar gazing area requires crossing a grassed area.
 Please contact the park for more information.
 We try our best to enable everyone to look through our telescopes.
 If you have mobility issues that make it difficult or impossible to stand, it may not be possible for you to reach the eyepiece.
-We have a video-astronomy unit that allows live-viewing on a small screen, but it is essential that you let us know in advance so that we can bring it along.

 A Few Common Sense Points